openvswitch/ovs/Documentation/howto/ssl.rst

    have to use CA certificate bootstrapping when you configure Open vSwitch in the next step.)

-3. Configure Open vSwitch to use the keys and certificates (see "Configuring SSL Support", below).
+3. Configure Open vSwitch to use the keys and certificates (see `Configuring SSL/TLS Support`_, below).

 Switch Key Generation with a Switch PKI (Easy Method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using a switch PKI (see "SSL Concepts for OpenFlow", above), this
+If you are using a switch PKI (see `SSL/TLS Concepts for OpenFlow`_, above),
-method of switch key generation is a little easier than the alternate method
+this method of switch key generation is a little easier than the alternate
-described below, but it is also a little less secure because it requires
+method described below, but it is also a little less secure because it requires
 copying a sensitive private key from file from the machine hosting the PKI to
 the switch.